ugoproto/ugodoc/docs/collection.md

 Une introduction à Python 3, CC

+Web Scraping with Python Collecting Data from the Modern Web, O'reilly, 2015

 # R, Statistics

 An Introduction to Statistical Learning with Applications in R, Springer, 2015